sb2nov/mac-setup/.github/CONTRIBUTING.md

 By contributing code to macOS Setup Guide, you agree to license your contribution under the [MIT License](../LICENSE).

-## Linting
+## Installing dependencies and linting

-Run `make lint` before submitting your PR to make sure your changes comply with our styling.
+Run `make intall` first to make sure all the dependencies are installed in the workspace.
+Then run `make lint` before submitting your PR to make sure your changes comply with our styling.

 ## How to contribute to macOS Setup Guide